 Cayenne pepper may have a range of health benefits, and people may experience these by using preparations that contain capsaicin or by eating the peppers.

-Capsaicin, an ingredient in cayenne pepper, may help with:
+Capsaicin, an ingredient in cayenne pepper,

 - relieving pain